Features of ESE

 • No freelance editors

-• No artifical intelligence
+• No artificial intelligence (AI)

 • Manuscripts published in >400 journals